offthread/brasileirao_2016_bot/README.md

 * /artilharia - To show the top scorers

+* /encerrados - To show the finished matches of the current fixture

+* /em_andamento - To show the ongoing matches of the current fixture

+* /agendados - To show the scheduled matches of the current fixture

+* /jogos_do_dia - To show the matches of the day

 ## Example of usage ##
 * /rodada 10 -> To show the results of the tenth fixture